Hay fever & Chinese medicine

 Allergic symptoms may present as itching of the nose, mouth, pharynx, and eyes, lacrimation (tearing of the eyes), sneezing, nasal discharge, frontal headaches and wheezing in severe cases.

 Chinese medicine is a big advocate of ensuring that the gut is healthy to make the rest of the body healthy.
 It is important to assess digestion in correlation to a weak immune system.
 Digestion may be weakened by the overconsumption of cold raw food and chilled drinks, dairy products and fruit juices.
-Also, the over-use of cold medicinals such as antibiotics can have a negative impact on digestion.
+Also, the over-use of cold medicinals such as antibiotics can harm digestion.

 Western medicine often relies on medications such as antihistamines that can create unwanted adverse side effects and have decreased efficacy.
 This is the point that people usually come to try Chinese medicine as an alternative.